Barrett’s oesophagus is the term used for a potentially pre-cancerous condition

 Over time, in some patients with GORD, the lining of the oesophagus changes from the normal structure, made up of a type of cells known as “squamous epithelial” cells, to an abnormal type made up from a different type of cells, known as “columnar epithelial” cells.
 Often (but not always) the lining of the oesophagus starts to resemble the lining of the stomach, in a process known as intestinal metaplasia.

-Other risk factors that can lead to Barrett’s Oesophagus include older age, male sex, family history, obesity, smoking, high alcohol intake and a hiatus hernia (where the stomach extends abnormally from the abdomen into the chest).
+Other risk factors that can lead to Barrett’s Oesophagus include older age, male sex, family history, obesity, smoking, and a hiatus hernia (where the stomach extends abnormally from the abdomen into the chest).
 Barrett’s Oesophagus can affect men and women, though it is significantly more common in white men, who have a three fold increased risk for the condition.

 What are the usual symptoms?